balena-io-experimental/balena-kodi/README.md

 # Post Installation Configuration

 In order to assure that the raspberry pi is able to properly play videos you must enable **Allow hardware acceleration - OMXPlayer** from the **Settings > Player Settings** menu.

+# Post Installation Configuration for Amazon prime videos

+Follow the instructions specified in section _"Install and Configure Amazon Video on Raspberry Pi"_ of  https://www.makeuseof.com/tag/netflix-amazon-video-plex-raspberry-pi/

+Note that you don't need to download `repository.sandmann79.plugins-1.0.2.zip`.
+This file is already downloaded.
+It can be found in the root folder (= `\`)

 ## License